Murder of Diana Teo Siew Peng: Trial and proceedings

 On 23 February 2004, the trial of Harith Gary Lee took place at the High Court, with the judge Woo Bih Li presiding over the case.
 Jaswant Singh led the prosecution while both Goh Teck Wee and David Rasif represented Lee as his defence counsel.

 One of the prosecution's first witnesses was Staff Sergeant (SSGT) Ishak bin Mohamed of the Singapore Police Force.
 SSGT Ishak testified in court that when he and his colleague Special Constable (SC) Mohamed Shahrul bin Ismail arrived at the tenth storey of Diana Teo's flat to arrest Lee, they saw a bare-footed, disheveled-looking Lee arguing and fighting with Teo's father, who was angered and confronting Lee for killing his daughter.
 SSGT Ishak also stated Lee smelt of alcohol and aggressively resisted the cops' attempt to arrest him.
 According to SSGT Ishak, Lee told him he killed Teo by throwing her down and taunted them that he would also jump down like Teo.

 Many other witnesses also told the police and court about the events that happened prior to Teo's murder, and they stated that Teo earlier wanted to end her relationship with Lee due to irreconcilable differences and Lee being overly possessive of his girlfriend.
 One of them was Teo's teenage son, who testified that on the night before his mother was killed, he saw the defendant Gary Lee drinking at the void deck and waiting for his mother, who he observed was not answering Lee's phone calls, and later at about one in the morning the next day, Lee went to his doorstep demanding to see Teo, and appeared to be under the influence of alcohol.
-Although Teo's 52-year-old mother Chiok Ah Hoi (石亚花 Shí Yàhuā) managed to warn Lee to leave, Lee returned a second time to look for Teo and also kicked the door, and therefore breaking a piece of their metal gate while kicking the gate.
-Teo's youngest sister Teo Siew Hoon (赵秀云 Zhào Xiùyún; aged 24 in 2004), who also lived in the flat with her parents and second sister Teo Siew Tin (赵秀珍 Zhào Xiùzhēn; aged 28 in 2004), also stated that she saw Lee muttering about knowing her sister for ten years and him wanting to jump down with Teo, who was informed of Lee's presence outside the flat through her son's phone call.
+Although Teo's 52-year-old mother Chiok Ah Hoi (石亚花 (Shí Yàhuā, Chio̍h A-hue)) managed to warn Lee to leave, Lee returned a second time to look for Teo and also kicked the door, and therefore breaking a piece of their metal gate while kicking the gate.
+Teo's youngest sister Teo Siew Hoon (赵秀云 (Zhào Xiùyún, Tiō Siù-hûn); aged 24 in 2004), who also lived in the flat with her parents and second sister Teo Siew Tin (赵秀珍 (Zhào Xiùzhēn, Tiō Siù-tin); aged 28 in 2004), also stated that she saw Lee muttering about knowing her sister for ten years and him wanting to jump down with Teo, who was informed of Lee's presence outside the flat through her son's phone call.